apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - Caution!
 FNCM External share - Currently not supported with ZEN & IAM as per limitation on [FNCM limitations](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=notes-known-limitations-issues#concept_gmf_x1h_1fb__ecm)
 - Caution!
 RPA currently works only with one user cpadmin due to identity issue.
 - Caution!
 Process Mining currently works with caveats - IAF operator issues, BAI integration issues - waiting for fixes.
+- Caution!
+ADP is currently not working - trying to solve it.
 - Workflow Server and Workstream Services - this is a dev deployment.
 BAW Authoring and (BAW + IAWS) are mutually exclusive in single project.

 ## What is in the package 📦